 CHRISTY CRYTZER PIERCE - Assistant Director of Development | firstname.lastname@example.org

 Christy joins UT Arlington with extensive experience in communications and fundraising for the arts.
-She worked for two years for the National Endowment for the Arts in Washington, D.C.; served as Senior Director for the Nashville Symphony Orchestra; was Senior Manager of Foundation and Government Giving and Director of Communications for the Dallas Symphony Orchestra; and worked in Development at Casa Mañana Theatre.
+She worked for two years for the National Endowment for the Arts in Washington, D.C.; served as Senior Director for the Nashville Symphony Orchestra; and was Senior Manager of Foundation and Government Giving and Director of Communications for the Dallas Symphony Orchestra.
 She earned her bachelor’s degree at Indiana University of Pennsylvania with a double major in Music Performance (violin) and Germanic Studies, and her M.A. in Arts Management from American University in Washington, D.C.

 EMILY SHEPARD - Administrative Assistant | email@example.com